PabloSczn/feature-interaction-xai/README.md

    python methods/h-statistic.py
    python methods/shap-interaction.py
    ```
+   - To generate the explanations for both dataset, you need to change `DATASET_NAME` to either `friedman1` or `bike-sharing`
-   The generated explanations will be saved for later comparison in `explanations/`.
+   - The generated explanations will be saved for later comparison in `explanations/`.

 ## Author
 **Pablo Sanchez Narro**